Search Site

 4. I’m being accused of sexual misconduct at the University of Virginia.
 What can I expect:

 b.
 Right to Counsel: Sure, you can have an attorney at the UVA proceedings.
 I can sit right at the table beside you — I just can’t SAY anything.
 Literally — I can’t SPEAK (aside from whispering in your ear) during the proceedings.
 “While the advisor may provide support and advice to a party at the Hearing, the advisor may not speak on behalf of the party or otherwise participate in, or in any manner disrupt, the Hearing.
 The University reserves the right to remove any individual whose actions are disruptive to the proceedings.”
-The Policy, page 15.

 Request Initial Consultation

-I’m not a fan of the Good Ol’ Boy system, but as an attorney, I am a fan of Constitutional Due Process.
+I’m not a fan of the Good Ol’ Boy system, but as an attorney, I am a BIG fan of Constitutional Due Process.
 We are ruining kids’ lives here – and surely given the DNA exonerations in the criminal process, which HAS all these protections — surely SOME of the kids whose lives we are ruining are innocent.

 5. What is your fee structure?